Hands-on exercise¶

 Open a blank map page¶

-To create your own map to visualize, open a new blank map editor in GeoHub.
+To create your own map to visualize, open a new blank map editor in GeoHub from here.

 See the steps at Open a map editor

-Then, search a dataset named Electricity access estimate 2020
+Then, search a dataset named GHSL residential population estimates in 2030

 --